Dr. Love (song)

-"Dr. Love" is a 1994 song by Norwegian singer Stella Getz, released by Mega Records as the second single from her debut album, Forbidden Dreams (1994).
-It was a top 10 hit in Denmark (#6) and a top 30 hit in Germany (#30), with a total of 11 weeks on the charts.
-In her native Norway, it reached number three on the radio chart Ti i skuddet.
+"Dr. Love" is a song by Norwegian singer Stella Getz, released in 1994 by Mega Records as the second single from the singer's debut album, Forbidden Dreams (1994).
+The song was written and produced by Lars E. Ludvigsen and Mikkel S. Eriksen, becoming a top-10 hit in Denmark (6) and a top-30 hit in Germany (30), with a total of 11 weeks on the charts.
+In Getz' native Norway, it reached number three on the radio chart Ti i skuddet.
 Outside Europe, "Dr. Love" was successful in Israel, peaking at number eight.
-A music video, directed by Nick Burgess-Jones was made to promote the single.
+The music video for the song was directed by Nick Burgess-Jones.
 It was A-listed on Germany's VIVA in July 1994.

+Critical reception

 British magazine Music Week wrote in their review, "Bouncy Euro pop meets MC Kinky in this track by the 17-year-old Norwegian/Nigerian dancer and rapper who has Ace of Base as stablemates.
 The selection of ever harder dub mixes will get dancefloors pumping."
+The song was given a top score of five out of five by The Mad Stuntman in Smash Hits in January 1995.